davidgumberg/prnotes/allocators/zeroafterfree/datastreamuses.md

-`BerkeleyDatabase::Rewrite()` is used when encrypting a wallet for the first time, since, according to comments "BDB might keep bits of the unencrypted private key in slack space in the database file."
-So there might be some concern that the unencrypted wallet db material will stick around in memory after the user has encrypted the wallet.
+`BerkeleyDatabase::Rewrite()` is used when encrypting a wallet for the first time, since, according to comments "BDB might keep bits of the unencrypted private key in slack space in the database file." or when we detect a wallet that was encrypted by version <0.5.0 and >0.4.0 of bitcoin, presumably because of some horrible bug in those versions.
+(PR [#635](https://github.com/bitcoin/bitcoin/pull/635)

+But at this point, the wallet has already been encrypted, and we won't be loading anything from slack space when rewriting the db, so no problems.

 `BerkeleyCursor::Next()` is used when cursoring through the BDB, and stores the retrieved Key and Value in DataStream's, if the wallet is encrypted these will